 The following table shows the rates for ARM loans which reset after the third year.
 If no results are shown or you would like to compare the rates against other introductory periods you can use the products menu to select rates on loans that reset after 1, 5, 7 or 10 years.
-By default purchase loans are displayed.
-Clicking on the refinance button displays current refi rates.
+By default refinance loans are displayed.
+Clicking on the purchase button displays current purchase rates.

 Adjustable-rate loans get their name from the fact that the rate of interest adjusts throughout the duration of the loan.

 While fixed-rate mortgages are far more popular in the United States than ARMs, most developed markets like the UK, Ireland, Canada, Australia, New Zealand & Hong Kong typically lend primarily via adjustable or variable rates.